 Scoop 3/4 cup of the filling onto the center of the first cake layer.
 Spread it only a little from the center, leaving a 1- to 2-inch margin of unfrosted cake.
 Stack the second cake on top and repeat until you have 8 layers.

+For the top layer, let it drip down the sides.
 This will look messy and slip around a bit, but it all turns out pretty!

 The original recipe said to let this set overnight, but there was no way we weren't eating this cake SOON because it smelled so good!